 The compensation program is designed to recruit and retain qualified employees to Cornell College.
 Cornell strives to provide a market competitive compensation plan.
 Annually, typically in the Fall, compensation is reviewed and changes may be made.
 It is the responsibility of the divisional vice presidents to request a job review when a job has changed substantially.

 Payroll services are the joint responsibility of Human Resources and Business Services.
-The human resources coordinator inputs new hire data and compensation and benefits changes.
-The Business Office Assistant processes timecards and issues paychecks.
+Human Resources inputs new hire data and compensation and benefits changes.
+The Payroll Coordinator processes timecards and issues paychecks.

 - Classification regarding benefits eligibility of administrative, support staff, faculty, professional and maintenance personnel